wangyung/AnimatedTileOverlay/README.md

-# AnimatedTileOverlay
+# Description
-The demo of how to implement animated tile overlay on Google Maps
+The demo of how to create animated tile overlays on Google Maps.